extrange/personal-blog/docs/blog-posts/2022-05-21-my-self-hosting-journey.md

 The backup drive contains a BtrFS volume on top of a partition[^cryptsetup-partition] encrypted with[`cryptsetup`][cryptsetup].

-This storage is accessible locally in my LAN via [NFS][nfs], which Windows also supports.
+This storage is accessible locally in my LAN via [NFS][nfs], which Windows also supports[^nfs-issues].

+I use SSHFS to access my storage remotely.

 ## Access